ToySmallGermany

 Frequently Asked Questions

-Is the Biewer Terrier good for apartment living?
+Is the Biewer Terrier a good apartment dog?

 Is the Biewer Terrier good for first-time owners?